 Have you ever noticed your iPhone’s battery drain faster in places with poor reception?
 Yes, and it’s no coincidence.
 That happened to me at least once.

 I was on my way to New Jersey, with my iPhone fully charged.
 It was a brand new iPhone, so the battery was in good shape.
 But surprisingly, my battery life went down to 36% with minimal use in just 4 hours.

 In areas of poor reception, your iPhone or any phone will constantly check for a stronger signal.
 And that drains the battery must faster than anything.
-There’s not much you can do about other than putting your phone on Airplane mode.
+There’s not much you can do about it other than put your phone on Airplane mode.

-Apple introduced iOS 9 with a new feature called Low Power Mode, which reduces power consumption and makes your battery lasts longer.
+Apple introduced iOS 9 with a new feature called Low Power Mode, which reduces power consumption and makes your battery last longer.

 You have to enable it since it’s not set up by default.
 Head to Settings > Battery and toggle the switch to ON next to Low Power Mode.

 If your battery hits 20%, a message will automatically pop up on your screen offering to turn Low Power Mode on.

 If you do so, the battery will turn orange, which shows Lower Power Mode is on.
 Once you charge your battery and it reaches 80% or higher, Low Power Mode will switch off.